10 Less-Travelled Islands of Tonga(c) tongapocketguide.com

 1. ‘Eua

 Tonga’s oldest island, just a seven-minute flight from Tongatapu, might be the closest of our list of islands to the main centre of Tonga but it feels a world away.
-The island has a small tourism industry of around six accommodations and only a couple of options for whale swimming, 4WD tours, etc. Most experiences are organised with the local villages, whether it’s learning Tongan handicrafts, horseback riding or doing a guided hike through the breathtaking ‘Eua National Park.
+The island has a small tourism industry with less than 10 accommodations and only a couple of options for whale swimming, 4WD tours, etc. Most experiences are organised with the local villages, whether it’s learning Tongan handicrafts, horseback riding or doing a guided hike through the breathtaking ‘Eua National Park.
 Learn more about this island in The Complete Guide to ‘Eua.

 2. Ha’ano